Mum shares the snack that 'nearly killed' her 3yo daughter

 Doctors surrounded their tiny patient in a resuscitation area of the hospital, desperately trying to figure out what had happened to her.

-"I told them about the popcorn incident and explained what had happened soon after," Ms Lawrence said.
+"I told them about the popcorn incident and explained what had happened soon after," Lawrence said.

 "They immediately administered steroids, adrenaline and started her on Ventolin bursts."